accoladenew/Accolade-New/README.md

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Questions or Having trouble with your masternodes?
+Check out our [Discord](https://discordapp.com/api/guilds/473923144239939585/widget.json)